 Treasury activities are regulated by our policies, which define procedures, objectives and controls.
 Our policies focus on the management of our financial risk in terms of exposure to currency rates and interest rates.
 Most treasury activities are centralized, with any local treasury activities subject to oversight from our head treasury office.
 The majority of our cash and cash equivalents are held in U.S. dollars and Euros and are placed with financial institutions rated at least a single A long-term rating, meaning at least A3 from Moody's Investors Service ("Moody's") and A- from Standard & Poor's ("S&P") or Fitch Ratings ("Fitch"), or better.
 Marginal amounts are held in other currencies.
-See "Item 12.
+See "Item 11.
 Quantitative and Qualitative Disclosures About Market Risk".

-Our total liquidity and capital resources were \$2,744 million as of December 31, 2019, increasing compared to \$2,596 million at December 31, 2018.
-As of December 31, 2019, our total liquidity and capital resources were comprised of \$2,597 million in cash and cash equivalents, \$133 million in marketable securities, \$10 million in restricted cash and \$4 million in short-term deposits, all considered as current assets.
+Our total liquidity was \$3,720 million as at December 31, 2020, increasing compared to \$2,744 million as at December 31, 2019.
+As at December 31, 2020, our total liquidity was comprised of \$3,006 million in cash and cash equivalents, \$581 million in short-term deposits and \$133 million in marketable securities, all considered as current assets.

-As of December 31, 2019, marketable securities were \$133 million invested in U.S. Government debt securities, including Treasury Bonds, with a rating of Aaa/AA+/AAA from Moody's, S&P and Fitch, respectively, and a weighted average maturity of 1.5 years.
+As at December 31, 2020, marketable securities were \$133 million invested in U.S. Treasury Bonds, with a rating of Aaa/AA+/AAA from Moody's, S&P and Fitch, respectively, and a weighted average maturity of 0.5 years.
 The securities are classified as available-for-sale and reported at fair value.
 This fair value measurement corresponds to a Level 1 fair value hierarchy measurement.
+To optimize the return yield on our short-term investments, we also held \$581 million of available cash in short-term deposits as at December 31, 2020.
+These short-term deposits represent cash investments with original maturity beyond three months and no significant risk of changes in fair value.